permach-tech/Azure-Resume-Python/README.md

 The frontend static website is on an Azure Blob Storage Container where the HTML, CSS, Javascript and other resources for the site are stored.
 - I took a college course on web development, so I was already familiar with the web design concept and langauge.
 I Ultimately used a template to help me out with the design (bonus points for the UT Dallas colors).
 - Used Javascript to make an API call to the Azure function to update the visitor count.
+This [resource](https://www.geeksforgeeks.org/javascript-fetch-method/
-This resource was very helpful in understanding the API call https://www.geeksforgeeks.org/javascript-fetch-method/
+) was very helpful in understanding the API call.